Australia's central bank sees low for longer rates as trade war rages

 “However, we aren’t expecting further gains in the trade surplus and instead expect some moderation in the second half of the year,” he added.

-“Regardless, domestic labour market developments are likely to be the key behind ongoing RBA policy discussions going forward outside of the risk of negative global shocks.”
+“Regardless, domestic labor market developments are likely to be the key behind ongoing RBA policy discussions going forward outside of the risk of negative global shocks.”

 Reporting by Wayne Cole; Editing by Shri Navaratnam and Sam Holmes